Consideration of future consequences: Academic achievement

 Individuals high in CFC have been shown to have higher grade point averages in college.
 CFC scale scores were found to be positively correlated with grade point average and also predicted success and goal attainment among students.
 Furthermore, one study investigated students' self-reported procrastination and self-regulation in relation to CFC and achievement goals.
 Results indicated that CFC was positively associated with self-regulation and negatively associated with procrastination, showing that students higher in CFC were less likely to procrastinate.

 Aggression

 Measures of aggression have been found to be associated with lower levels of CFC.
-Joireman, Anderson, and Srathman demonstrated that relative to individuals scoring low on CFC, those scoring high were found to be less aggressive only when aggression was likely to carry future costs.
+Joireman, Anderson, and Strathman demonstrated that relative to individuals scoring low on CFC, those scoring high were found to be less aggressive only when aggression was likely to carry future costs.
 CFC also plays a role in aggressive driving.
-Lower CFC scores have been shown to be associated with aggressive and risky driving behaviour, physically aggressive expression (e.g. shaking a fist at another driver), using one’s vehicle to express anger, and are shown to be negatively related to constructive expression (thinking the situation through before responding).
+Lower CFC scores have been shown to be associated with aggressive and risky driving behaviour, physically aggressive expression (e.g. shaking a fist at another driver), using one's vehicle to express anger, and are shown to be negatively related to constructive expression (thinking the situation through before responding).
 Individuals with higher CFC report engaging in fewer aggressive and risky driving behaviours and are more likely to express driving-related anger in an appropriate manner.